BrycenAB/BrycenAB/README.md

 - 👋 Hi, I’m @BrycenAB
 - 👀 I’m interested in ...
-Data Science and Machine Learning
+Data Science, Machine Learning, and AI
 - 🌱 I’m currently learning ...
 TensorFlow and scrapy libraries
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... brycen.bowers01@gmail.com